Fences between private properties

-Inner West Council does not contribute towards fencing where residential property adjoins open space or parkland unless there are extenuating reasons for an exemption, for example public safety or community benefit.
+The Dividing Fences Act 1991 does not apply to public authorities such as local councils with control over Crown land, public parks, reserves, and roads.
+Inner West Council does not contribute towards fencing where residential property adjoins open space, parkland or roads unless there are extenuating reasons for an exemption.